Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Comparison of homologies

 \section{Comparison of homologies}

 Now we are ready to apply the above machinery to Smale spaces.
 Let us start with some preliminaries.
-We fix an $s/u$-bijective pair $(Y, \psi, f, Z, \zeta, g)$ over $(X, \phi)$ as before.
+With definitions as in Section~\ref{sec:homolog-Sm-sp}, we fix an $s/u$-bijective pair $(Y, \psi, f, Z, \zeta, g)$ over a Smale space $(X, \phi)$.
 Consider a subspace $T \subseteq X$ and suppose it is a transversal for the unstable equivalence relation.
-By Proposition \ref{prop:grpd-homology-from-ubij-map}, the étale groupoid $G = R^u(X, \phi)|_T$ indeed satisfies the assumption about $G$-sheaves to define homology.
+By Proposition~\ref{prop:grpd-homology-from-ubij-map}, the étale groupoid $G = R^u(X, \phi)|_T$ indeed satisfies the assumption about $G$-sheaves to define homology.

 \begin{proposition} We can choose $T$ so that $T_n = g_n^{-1}(T)$ is a transversal for the unstable equivalence relation on $Z_n$ for all $n$. \end{proposition}